SpaiR/StrongDMM/README.md

 # Strong Dream Map Maker
 StrongDMM is an alternative yet robust map editor for BYOND.
 It was built with idea to create a more flexible, fast and extensible tool, than BYOND provides.
-It has a 99% features parity with DM, with exclusion of very specific things which could be called useless.
-At the same time the editor provides much more and improves map editing experience in a thousand times.
+The editor has full feature parity with DM and at the same time the editor provides much more and improves map editing experience.

 The editor provides a bunch of new features:
  * TGM support with built in map merger (no need to use external scripts and pre-commit hooks)